wkumari/draft-wkumari-capport-icmp-unreach/README.md

 Internet-Draft     draft-wkumari-capport-icmp-unreach     September 2016

+2.1.
+Session-ID

+   An unsigned short session identifier, encoded in network byte order, that groups ICMP messages.
+Any change in this value between ICMP messages should be considered by the client to mean a change in access policy has occured.

           0                   1
           0 1 2 3 4 5 6 7 8 9 0 1 2 3 4 5